BIGJRA/BIGJRA.github.io/rejuv.md

 ## Wispy Ruins

 And head back out.
-Now that the people of Goldenleaf have decided to change their ways, they’ll give us some stuff if we talk to them around
+Now that the people of Goldenleaf have decided to change their ways, they'll give us some stuff if we talk to them around
 town: a *Super Potion,* a *Revive,* a *Full Heal*, and some *Dusk Balls!*